What types of psycho-educational assessments do you offer?

 Westmount Application

-The Westmount Charter School application process requires students to have undergone recent intelligence testing (also called an IQ test or cognitive assessment), and submission of a psychological assessment report that contains the full scale intelligence quotient (FSIQ) and general ability index (GAI) scores obtained during testing.
+The Westmount Charter School application process requires students to have undergone recent intelligence testing (also called an IQ test or cognitive assessment), and submission of a psychological assessment report that contains the full scale intelligence quotient (FSIQ) and general ability index (GAI) scores obtained during testing. *NEW* Westmount has recently announced a new pilot project and are suggesting that an Expanded General Ability Index (EGAI) and Verbal Expanded Crystallized Index (VECI) also be conducted and included within the report.
+These additional tests are not required, however if you would like them to be included please let us know at the time of booking.
+Additional fees for extra testing and report writing will apply.

-The Westmount assessment is 3 hours in length, and includes the following:
+The assessment includes the following:

-• Questionnaires completed by parents online
+- Questionnaires completed by parents online

-• Initial intake interview with parents
+- Initial intake interview with parents

-• Cognitive assessment (WPPSI-IV, WISC-V or WAIS-IV)
+- Cognitive assessment (WPPSI-IV, WISC-V or WAIS-IV)

-• Final feedback session with parents to discuss results
+- Final feedback session with parents to discuss results

 GATE Application